 How is performance monitored?

 Business units monitor performance against our most important sustainability issues throughout the year.
 Performance reports are submitted to the Executive Committee and the Board at regular intervals.
-For example, health and safety and fraud metrics are reported quarterly.
-Product integrity and environmental data is reviewed at the half-year and year-end.
-The Group Risk, Compliance and Sustainability team monitor performance across all areas of the sustainability programme (except for “Our people” which is overseen by the Group HR function).
+For example, health and safety performance is reported monthly.
+Product integrity and environmental data is reviewed every six months.
+The Group Sustainability team monitors performance across all areas of the sustainability programme, collaborating with the Human Resources team, Health and Safety team, the Risk and Compliance team, and the Technology team.
 Ferguson’s Internal Audit teams periodically test compliance with policy and adherence to procedures.

 How are risks assessed and mitigated?